CaptainSapphire/PH-s-Blog/_posts/2025-03-04-UCLA-Wellness-Summit.md

 # Em Beihold
 I was incredibly excited about this segment.
 To be frank, she's the main reason I signed up for this event in the first place.
 The UCLA Eventbrite described it as: <br><br>
-**"**<br><br>
+**"**<br>
 For singer-songwriter, Em Beihold, music opens a conduit to all those emotions we think about constantly but are often too nervous or afraid to say aloud in everyday conversation.
 With a sharp pen and infectious voice, she takes all the awkwardness, anxiety, stress, hesitancy, and uncertainty of everyday life and turns it into pretty, yet punchy pop music.
-It’s like she’s making sense of her mental health in real-time, layering diary-style lyrical confessions over sunny piano and bright beat-craft.
+It’s like she’s making sense of her mental health in real-time, layering diary-style lyrical confessions over sunny piano and bright beat-craft.<br>
-**"**<br><br>
+**"**<br>

 This section of this post will be super biased.
 I was introduced to her music my sophomore year, with her song ["Too Precious"](https://www.youtube.com/watch?v=kHNCHjmFSck).
 However, she's most well known for her song "Numb Little Bug," having blown up as an audio on TikTok. <br><br>
 A psychiatrist talked to her about her experience with clinical depression, medication, seeking help, and her sudden rise to fame.